AWANA - What Is It?

 If a child has lost their uniform or book, they will need to pay a fee for the replacement of each item.

 AWANA Club Nights

 Every club meeting begins with an Opening Ceremony to officially start the meeting and establish discipline.
 The ceremony includes a welcome, flag ceremony, recital of key verse and theme song, worship and prayer.
-At ECC Abu Dhabi, Sparks, T&T and Trek all begin club time together.
+At ECC Abu Dhabi, Sparks and T&T all begin club time together.
 Cubbies meet separately for the entire evening.

 Sometimes known as Small Group Time, this is the segment during which all clubbers recite scripture and discuss God’s Word from their handbooks.
 This is the best opportunity for leaders to build relationships with their clubbers.
 Leaders not only listen to sections but to the ‘lives’ of the clubbers.